Dinard

 Dinard ([dinaʁ]; Dinarzh, [ˈdiːnars]; Gallo: Dinard) is a commune in the Ille-et-Vilaine department, Brittany, northwestern France.

 Dinard is on the Côte d'Émeraude of Brittany.
 Its beaches and mild climate make it a holiday destination, and this has resulted in the town having a variety of famous visitors and residents.
-The towns of Pleurtuit and Saint-Malo are nearby and the Dinard Pleurtuit Saint-Malo airport is about 4 km south of Dinard.
+The towns of Pleurtuit and Saint-Malo are nearby and the Dinard–Pleurtuit–Saint-Malo Airport is about 4 km south of Dinard.

 With its international film festival, villas, sumptuous hotels and casino, Dinard is regarded as one of the most prestigious seaside resorts in all of France.

 The official name of the town was successively Saint-Énogat (until 1879), Dinard-Saint-Énogat (from 1879 to 1921) and Dinard (since 1921).
 Today, moreover, Saint-Énogat is still a district belonging to the city, it is close to the sea and is home to many small shops.

 The city also has a football club called FCD (Football Club Dinardais), which includes categories from U6 to Senior, the club is well helped by the town hall and the city of Dinard which helps with equipment, transport, grounds, and also the organization of the club.

-The city also hosts the Jumping Internationnale in show jumping every year, this competition is very important and brings back many people who come to watch the show, this competition has had 5 stars for several years now!
+The city also hosts the Jumping Internationnale in show jumping every year.